 Thus, the sum to one.

 where are the coordinates of the three vertices in the ray–triangle intersection coordinate system.

-Along similar lines, the check can be equivalent performed in two ways:
+Along similar lines, the check can be equivalently performed in two ways:

 A triangle can be described by the set of points